-The new Radio Equipment Directive (RED) (2014/53/EU) has been published to bring the requirements for radio equipment into line with the New Legislative Framework (NLF).
-It came into force on the 13th June 2016 and immediately replaced R+TTE Directive1999/5/EC without a transition period.
-This will have little effect for manufacturers apart from:
+The Radio Equipment Directive (RED) (2014/53/EU) has been published to bring the requirements for radio equipment into line with the New Legislative Framework (NLF).
+It came into force on the 13th June 2016 and replaced R+TTE Directive 1999/5/EC with a one year transition period.

-- The Directive represents a further liberalisation of the requirements for telecom products in Europe since it excludes all wired equipment from its scope and so fixed line equipment will now be regulated under the LVD and EMC directives in the same way as any other general electrical apparatus.
+- The Radio Equipment Directive represents a further liberalisation of the requirements for telecom products in Europe since it excludes all wired equipment from its scope and so fixed line equipment will now be regulated under the LVD and EMC directives in the same way as any other general electrical apparatus.

 - Radio-determination equipment is now clearly included within the scope of the Directive.

 - Custom built evaluation kits destined for professionals to be used solely at research and development facilities for such purposes is explicitly excluded from the Radio Equipment Directive.

 - Notified Body intervention (in the form of a type approval or an accredited quality management system covering design) will be required where Harmonised standards are unavailable (other than for safety or EMC).

 - The Directive removes the requirement for special marking (the alert symbol) on equipment operating on non-harmonised frequency bands but instead requires information in the user documentation.
 The notification procedure to Member States is also removed.